Geneva Conventions: Legacy

 Although warfare has changed dramatically since the Geneva Conventions of 1949, they are still considered the cornerstone of contemporary international humanitarian law.
 They protect combatants who find themselves hors de combat, and they protect civilians caught up in the zone of war.
-These treaties came into play for all recent non-international armed conflicts, including the War in Afghanistan, the Iraq War, the invasion of Chechnya (1994-2017) and the Russo-Georgian War.
+These treaties came into play for all recent non-international armed conflicts, including the War in Afghanistan, the Iraq War, the invasion of Chechnya (1994–2017) and the Russo-Georgian War.
 The Geneva Conventions also protect those affected by non-international armed conflicts such as the Syrian civil war.

 The lines between combatants and civilians have blurred when the actors are not exclusively High Contracting Parties (HCP).
+In the Geneva Conventions, the term "High Contracting Parties" refers to the states that have joined the conventions and are therefore bound to uphold them.
 Since the fall of the Soviet Union, an HCP often is faced with a non-state actor, as argued by General Wesley Clark in 2007.
 Examples of such conflict include the Sri Lankan Civil War, the Sudanese Civil War, and the Colombian Armed Conflict, as well as most military engagements of the US since 2000.

 Some scholars hold that Common Article 3 deals with these situations, supplemented by Protocol II (1977).
 These set out minimum legal standards that must be followed for internal conflicts.
 International tribunals, particularly the International Criminal Tribunal for the former Yugoslavia (ICTY), have clarified international law in this area.
 In the 1999 Prosecutor v.
 Dusko Tadic judgement, the ICTY ruled that grave breaches apply not only to international conflicts, but also to internal armed conflict.
 Further, those provisions are considered customary international law.